-As the population continues to grow, demand for physicians continues to increase in virtually all specialties while the supply of physicians continues to decrease.
+As the needs of the community grow, demand for physicians continues to increase in virtually all specialties while the supply of physicians continues to decrease.
 This trend is leaving hospitals faced with significant challenges in recruiting and retaining the number of physicians required to continue to provide adequate health care access for all patients.